Aman2925/Fabric/Airlines/README.md

 # 🥉 Bronze Layer — Raw Data Ingestion

 The Bronze Layer serves as the landing zone for all raw operational datasets.

+No business logic is applied at this stage, ensuring that the original source data remains available for auditing, reprocessing and historical reference.

 No transformations are applied during ingestion.
 This ensures complete traceability and preserves the original source data for auditing and validation.